victorli158/smalltalk/README.md

-# Randcam
+# Small Talk

 [Demo Page](https://www.google.com)

 ![logo](http://res.cloudinary.com/dqr2mejhc/image/upload/c_scale,w_240/v1497230719/icon_a2orqx.png)

-Randcam is mobile video chat application that allows users to connect to other users via common subjects.
-With our filtered categories, our goal at Randcam is to allow strangers to bond over similar interests.
+Small Talk is mobile video chat application that allows users to connect to other users via common subjects.
+With our filtered categories, our goal at Small Talk is to allow strangers to bond over similar interests.

 ## Technologies Used